Let Us Walk With You Toward Recovery | Confidential And Private Support!

 Hidden Financial Burden

 This underdiagnosis means the $35 billion annual medical cost represents just the minimum direct expense.
-Your actual exposure includes hidden presenteeism, where employees work while impaired, and escalating workers’ compensation claims from substance-related injuries.
+Actual exposure includes hidden presenteeism, where employees work while impaired, and escalating workers’ compensation claims from substance-related injuries.
 The estimated cost of addiction to employers reaches upwards of $81 billion per year when accounting for lost productivity, absenteeism, and healthcare expenses.
 Among diagnosed cases, each affected enrollee costs an average of $15,640 annually in attributable medical expenses.
 The problem is particularly acute in certain sectors, with 74% of construction and skilled trades workers reporting weekly or daily substance use to cope with job stress.

 Productivity Losses Multiply

 The numbers reveal a stark reality.
 Workers with substance use disorders miss 50% more days than their peers, 14.8 days annually compared to the standard rate.
 Those with pain medication use disorders face even steeper challenges, missing nearly six weeks of work annually.
 They operate at roughly two-thirds capacity when present, delivering 25% less output than colleagues.
-The safety implications are equally alarming, as substance abusers account for 40% of industrial fatalities in the workplace.
+Safety implications are equally alarming, as substance abusers account for 40% of industrial fatalities in the workplace.
 These same workers are also 10 times more likely to steal from the company or fellow employees.

 What the Evidence Says About Workplace Addiction Programs